jdhitsolutions/ScheduledJobTools/docs/Get-ScheduledJobResult.md

 ### CommonParameters

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

 ## OUTPUTS

-### Custom ScheduledJob Object
+### ScheduledJobResult

 ## NOTES